philraj/baron/readme.md

 - Doesn't replace native system scroll mechanic.
 - Customizable scrollbar design with full CSS support.
-- Do not depends on external libraries (since v3).
+- Does not depend on external libraries (since v3).
 - Can be inited on hidden blocks
 - Vertical, horizontal and bidirectional scroll
 - Infinite scroll
 - Nested scrollers

-Baron do not hide native scrollbar, just hides it.
+Baron does not replace the native scrollbar, just hides it.
 This guarantees scrolling will work in any browser.

 ## 1. Hiding system scrollbar